zizuke/simple_youtube_focus_thing/README.md

 </iframe>
 ```

-After that, just open the .html file and you're good.
+After that, save, exit, and just double-click the .html file to open.

 You also have the option to autoplay and more.
 Just check out this link: https://www.w3schools.com/html/html_youtube.asp
 Just make sure to only modify the URL.